What to expect from the police at an illegal eviction

 Call 101 or your local police station before an illegal eviction happens to let them know you're at risk.

 Report any harassment or threats that your landlord has made.
 The police will probably give advice over the phone.

-Ask for a crime reference number or CAD number, so you can quote it if you speak to them again.
+Ask for a crime reference number or CAD number.
+You can quote it if you speak to them again.

-If your landlord is at your property and is threatening you or trying to force you to leave you can call 999 for emergency help.
+You can call 999 for emergency help if your landlord is at your property and is threatening you or forcing you to leave.

 If the police side with the landlord

-If the police are supporting the landlord, try to stay calm.
-Ask if you can speak to them without the landlord present.
+Ask if you can speak to the attending officers without the landlord present.

 Tell the police that:

 it’s your home and you have a legal tenancy

 what the landlord is doing is a criminal offence